My Story…

-I trained formally at the Ayurvedic Institute UK in classical Ayurveda and Ayurvedic massage, and continue to study both the texts and the spaces between them.
-My work is shaped not only by this tradition but by motherhood, by living close to nature, and by the practice of forgetting, re-learning, remembering, and returning.
+From that moment I commited to learning a different way forward.
+I trained at the Ayurvedic Institute UK earning a diploma in Ayurvedic Lifestyle and Nutrition, and Diploma in Ayurvedic Practice; then furthering my studies in France to obtain my certificate in Ayurvedic Abhyanga Massage.
+My work is shaped not only by this tradition but by motherhood, by living close to nature in the south of France, and by the practice of forgetting, re-learning, remembering, and returning.

-It is the understanding that balance is not static, it is seasonal, changing, alive.
-The goal is not to control life, but to move with it, moment by moment.
-To honour the pace of the body, the wisdom of the heart, and the truth that nothing in nature blooms all year.
+Atmasama is not perfection.
+It is presence.
+Balance is not static, it is seasonal, changing, alive.
+My role is to hold a space where you can honour the pace of your body, the wisdom of your heart, and the truth that nothing in nature blooms all year.

 शरीरमाद्यं खलु धर्मसाधनम् — The body is the first instrument of dharma.